 If you feel that you did not perform well on the MCAT exam, remember that you are allowed to retake the MCAT.
 If you’re asking yourself how many times you can retake the exam, know that you are allowed to retake it up to three times a year or up to 7 times in a lifetime.
 Should you retake the MCAT exam more than once?
 Well, that depends.
 Read more about it on our blog “Should You Retake the MCAT?”.

 Once you receive your test score and if you are not satisfied with it or it is not good enough to get into your dream medical school, then reconsider taking the MCAT.
 Next, reflect on what you did the first time to study for the MCAT and change it.
 Ask yourself how you can prep differently for the next exam.
+Do you need a private MCAT tutor? or more MCAT prep in general?
 The MCAT test is not an easy one and it is a long test.
 We recommend being fully prepared and confident for the MCAT your first time around to avoid an MCAT retake.